vimeo/psalm/docs/using_plugins.md

 ### Discovering plugins

-Plugins can be found on Packagist by `type=psalm-plugin` query: https://packagist.org/packages/list.json?type=psalm-plugin
+Plugins can be found on Packagist by [setting the package type filter to `psalm-plugin`](https://packagist.org/?type=psalm-plugin) or using the `type=psalm-plugin` query: https://packagist.org/packages/list.json?type=psalm-plugin

 ### Installing plugins